Alex Verdugo Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in the league with a collective 7.8 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians have the eighth-ranked team ERA across all league pitching staffs (3.83).
+- The Guardians have the seventh-ranked team ERA among all MLB pitching staffs (3.78).

-- Guardians pitchers combine to surrender the fifth-fewest home runs in baseball (59 total, one per game).
+- Guardians pitchers combine to give up 59 home runs (one per game), the fourth-fewest in baseball.

-- Bibee (1-1 with a 3.20 ERA and 40 strikeouts in 39 1/3 innings pitched) makes the start for the Guardians, his eighth of the season.
+- The Guardians will send Civale (1-1) out for his fourth start of the season.
+He is 1-1 with a 2.04 ERA and 12 strikeouts through 17 2/3 innings pitched.

-- In his most recent appearance on Thursday, the righty tossed five innings against the Minnesota Twins, giving up three earned runs while surrendering six hits.
+- His last appearance was on Saturday against the Minnesota Twins, when the righty tossed five scoreless innings while allowing four hits.

-- In seven games this season, the 24-year-old has an ERA of 3.20, with 9.2 strikeouts per nine innings.
-Opponents are hitting .234 against him.
+- The 27-year-old has an ERA of 2.04, with 6.1 strikeouts per nine innings, in three games this season.
+Opponents have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.